- Chinese New Year -

 The Dragon tends to have frequent conflicts with the Dog.
 Both have strong and unyielding characters that happen to be hard to relate to each other.
 The Dragon is too proud to accept the Dog's caustic comments and critical approach.
 The righteous Dog will not give up and compromised.

-East, Southeast, South
+East, North, South

 1, 6, 7

 the 3rd, 4th, and 7th Chinese lunar months

 the 1st and 16th of any Chinese lunar calendar month

 The Chinese zodiac signs are determined by the lunar year in which you were born.
 The Chinese believe the animal ruling one's birth year has a